brianjbayer/actions-image-cicd/README.md

 The image names in this intended CI are based upon the PR Branch and tagged with the commit.
-While this information is easily available in GitHub PR Actions it is not so available in the Push (i.e. merge) Actions.
+While this information is easily available in GitHub PR Actions, it is not so available in the Push (i.e. merge) Actions.

+> :eyes: To ensure that the branch-based image names are valid and
+> meet Docker's image name restrictions, use the
+> `normalize_for_image_name.yml` reusable workflow.
+If the image
+> names are not valid, the images will not build and the CI/CD will
+> fail.

 With this intended CI/CD, there are two basic GitHub Actions workflows...
   * **On Pull Request...**